 Use to record the positive non-performance or exclusion of general groups of procedures (e.g. "never had a surgical procedure") or specific procedures ("no history of appendectomy") within the health record.
-This detailed clinical model avoids the need to use terminology to express negation about any item within the health record.
+This DCM avoids the need to use terminology to express negation about any item within the health record.